justunsix/devops-tests-mirror/2-operating-system-and-linux/virtualization/ubuntu-desktop/k8s-simplified/README.md

 # About this Virtual Machine (VM)

-- Runs a lightweight Kubernetes (K8s) distribution using [k3s](https://k3s.io/) inside a virtual machine.
+- Runs a lightweight Kubernetes (K8s) distribution using [microk8s](https://microk8s.io/) inside a virtual machine.

 ## Use Case

-Allows you to get started with a lightweight k8s set up to experiment with and develop on any operating system.
+Allows you to get started with a lightweight Kubernetes (k8s) distribution and set up to experiment with and develop on any operating system.

 ## Tooling